1. Viktor Axelsen (Yonex)

 Racket: Nanoflare 1000z

-A great all-around game, as reflect by his racket and strings choice.
-His chances appear average, but recent performances show growing promise.
-The Commonwealth champion has skills, aggression and plenty of flair.
-He hates losing and really broke onto the scene a few years ago.
-His form is patchy in 2023 but he’s dangerous and armed with the fastest smash racket in the world the Nanoflare 1000z!
+Sen has a great all-around game, as reflected by his choice of racket and strings which look to benefit all sides of the game.
+His chances at the World Championships may appear slim, but his recent performances show growing promise.
+The Commonwealth champion has aggression and plenty of flair.
+Sen hates losing, but his form has been patchy this year.
+He remains a dangerous player and is armed with the fastest smash racket in the world, the Nanoflare 1000z!

 Strings: BG80 Power